 Business Expansion & Retention Grants: Empire State Development (ESD) provides discretionary grants to support business attraction, expansion, and retention projects.
-The specific amount of the grant will depend on the level of capital investment, the number of jobs created and/or retained, and the location of the project.
+The specific amount of the grant will depend on several factors including the level of capital investment, the number of jobs created and/or retained, the industry and nature of the operations at the project site, project wages and the location of the project.

-Excelsior Jobs Program: One of New York State’s signature economic development incentive tools, this discretionary program provides refundable tax credits to companies in strategic industries that create jobs and make capital investments.
-The minimum number of new jobs needed to qualify for the program varies by industry with a minimum of 5 new jobs required for scientific R&D, software development, and agriculture companies; 10 new jobs for manufacturers; 50 new jobs for financial services and back office operations; and 75 new jobs for warehouse and distribution companies.
+Excelsior Jobs Program: One of New York State’s signature economic development incentive tools, this discretionary program provides fully refundable tax credits to companies in strategic industries that create jobs and make capital investments.
+The minimum number of new jobs needed to qualify for the program varies by industry.
 Excelsior Jobs is comprised of the following refundable tax credits.

 Brownfield Cleanup Program (BCP): This program offers a refundable tax credit to support site cleanup and the redevelopment of qualifying brownfield sites.
 Redevelopment credits may be increased depending on the cleanup level obtained and the site location.

-Sales Tax Exemptions: There is no sales tax on purchases of production machinery and equipment, property used for R&D purposes, or fuels/utilities used in manufacturing and R&D. Local Industrial Development Agencies (IDAs) have the discretionary authority to provide a 100% exemption of state and local sales tax to assist economic development projects.
+Sales Tax Exemptions: Purchases of production machinery and equipment, property, materials used in manufacturing and/or R&D, and fuels/utilities used in manufacturing and R&D are exempt from sales tax.
+Local Industrial Development Agencies (IDAs) have the discretionary authority to provide a 100% exemption of state and local sales tax to assist economic development projects.

 Personal Property Tax: The State of New York and local governments do not levy a tax on personal property owned by businesses or individuals.